 New South Wales’ South Coast has long attracted weary city slickers with its crystal clear waters, fine sandy beaches, verdant bushland and mighty limestone cliffs.
-A mere three hours from Sydney where Currambene Creek meets the ocean, you’ll discover a dozen canvas-clad structures spread out beneath fragrant native melaleucas.
+A mere three hours from Sydney where Currambene Creek meets the ocean, you’ll discover thirteen canvas-clad structures spread out beneath fragrant native melaleucas.
 This is Paperbark Camp, one of Australia’s first luxury tented properties.
 So eco-conscious is the campsite that no trees were felled in its construction, and you won’t find TV, Wi-Fi or even power points in guest tents.
 Lighting is solar powered, furniture is sculpted from timber off-cuts, and all structures are open and elevated to take advantage of sea breezes.

-In your safari-style tent, you’ll find gleaming hardwood floors, proper beds enrobed in luxe bamboo linen, full insect screening and flaps cut out of the canvas which you can roll up or down to control the amount of daylight flooding in.
+In your safari-style tent, you’ll find gleaming hardwood floors, proper beds enrobed in quality linen, full insect screening and flaps cut out of the canvas which you can roll up or down to control the amount of daylight flooding in.
 An open-air ensuite with hot water shower and natural handmade soaps complete the back-to-nature experience.